 From 2008-2011, Dr. Peterson assisted in the design, implementation and evaluation of U.S. Department of Education Teaching American History initiatives.
 Dr. Peterson also has an extensive background in media and political research, including a three-year stint beginning in 2003 as a researcher for the Claremont Institute.

-Dr. Peterson lives with his wife and four children in Pasadena, California.
+Dr. Peterson lives with his wife and four children in Dallas, Texas.